-Students may choose to complete graduation requirements early or mid-year.
-If this is their desire, a letter of intent must be submitted to the high school principal prior to the year they intend to graduate.
-Students who wish to graduate early must meet the requirements for the Graduation Qualifying Exam (GQE) or Graduation Pathways by the end of the junior year.
+Students may apply to complete graduation requirements early or mid-year.
+If this is their desire, an early graduation application and letter of intent must be submitted to the high school principal prior to the year they intend to graduate.
+Students who wish to graduate early must meet the requirements for Graduation Pathways, meet the state 94% attendance rate, maintain a 2.0 GPA, and have a viable plan upon graduation either through post-secondary education, military enlistment, or pre-determined employment by the end of the junior year.
 Students who choose to graduate at the end of seven (7) semesters will not be eligible to attend Blue River Career Center during their senior year.
 Early/mid-year graduates are considered completed with their high school program and are no longer considered students.
 Early/mid-year graduates are not permitted to participate in any extracurricular activities (athletics, clubs, etc.).
 Early/mid-year graduates must get administrator approval and be in good standing in order to attend prom.
-Early/mid-year graduates are permitted, and encouraged, to participate in the graduation commencement ceremony of the school year in which they complete graduation requirements.
+Early/ mid-year graduates are permitted, and encouraged, to participate in the graduation commencement ceremony of the school year in which they complete graduation requirements.
 The principal will review the student's transcripts after a letter of intent is received.
 The student will be notified if the request is granted.
 Denials may be appealed to the School Board and must be made in writing.
 Students must complete a minimum of forty (40) credits in several areas of study while in grades 9-12.
-Students graduating for Southwestern High School must have proof of residency or meet the criteria established in the corporation's Student Transfer Policy.
+Students graduating from Southwestern High School must have proof of residency or meet the criteria established in the corporation's Student Transfer Policy.